Skip to main content

 Digital accessibility involves designing and developing digital products to avoid barriers for people with disabilities.

 According to the CDC, 27% of Americans have some form of disability.
 That means one out of every four people could have difficulty engaging with your latest social media post, email, PDF, or webpage.
-Join us to discover how you can recognize potential barriers with digital content and work around them to reach the broadest possible audience.
+Join us to learn how to identify potential barriers in digital content and overcome them to reach the broadest possible audience.

 Attend this interactive workshop and discover: